AmitJerochim/openISBT_analyser/README.md

 [openISBT](https://github.com/martingrambow/openISBT "openISBT") is a Benchmark tool to test REST service based on its openAPI3.0 interface description.

-The openISBT_analyser is a bash programm to collect log data produced by openISBT, clean up this data and measure coverage criteria as described in my thesis.
+The openISBT_analyser is a commandline tool written in bash to collect log data produced by openISBT, clean up this data and measure coverage criteria as described in my thesis.

 ## Quick start